 - Step 4 Enter information as described: - Tunnel PAC-(Either tunnel PAC or machine PAC is required) Click this radio button to generate a tunnel PAC.
-This option is the default. - Machine PAC-Click this radio button to generate a machine PAC. - Identity-(Required) Specifies the username or machine name presented as the "inner username" by the EAP-FAST protocol.
-If the identity string does not match that username, authentication will fail. - PAC Time to Live-(Required) Enter a value in seconds that specifies the expiry time for the PAC.
-The default is 604800 seconds, which is equivalent to one week.
-This value must be a positive integer between 1 and 157680000 seconds. - Password-(Required) Enter a password.
-The length of the password must be between 8 and 256 characters.
-The password can contain uppercase or lowercase letters, or numbers, or a combination of alphanumeric characters. - Step 5 Click Generate PAC to generate the PAC.
+This option is the default. - Machine PAC-Click this radio button to generate a machine PAC. - SGA PAC-Click this radio button to generate an SGA PAC. - Identity-(Required) For the Tunnel and Machine PAC identity field, this specifies the username or machine name that is presented as the "inner username" by the EAP-FAST protocol.
+If the identity string does not match that username, authentication fails.